ia-toki/tcframe/docs/tutorials/tutorial_2.rst

 | N - 1 ≤ M ≤ 100,000
 | 0 ≤ U, V < N
 | 1 ≤ W ≤ 1,000
+| The graph is connected
-| Graph is guaranteed to be connected and there is no edge connecting a node to itself
+| There is no edge connecting a node to itself
 |
 | **Subtask 1**
 | M ≤ 20